gravitl/netmaker/docs/_build/html/_sources/index.rst.txt

 Client Installation
 --------------------

-Covers installation of the agent (netclient) and configuration options.
+A detailed guide to installing the Netmaker agent (netclient) on devices and configuration options.

 .. toctree::
    :maxdepth: 2